mwvgroup/Broker-Web/docs/source/configuration/deployment.rst

 Updating Static Files
 ---------------------

-Static files are updated in the cloud separately from changes to the source code.
-Static files can be synced against a locally checked out version of the project source code by running:
+Static files are updated in the cloud separately from deploying changes to the source code.
+This includes pushing source code changes via continuous deployment.
+Static files can be synced against a local version of the project by running:

 .. code-block:: bash

-   # Synchronize static files in the storage bucket
-   gsutil -m rsync -r broker_web/static gs://[BUCKET_LOCATION]/static
+   gsutil -m rsync -r broker_web/static gs://[BUCKET_NAME]/static

 Manual Deployment
 -----------------